MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 ## Custom controls and EAMs

-In Entra ID, EAMs and Conditional Access custom controls can operate in parallel while customers prepare for and migrate to EAMs.
+In Microsoft Entra ID, EAMs and Conditional Access custom controls can operate in parallel while customers prepare for and migrate to EAMs.

 Customers who currently use an integration with an external provider by using custom controls can continue to use them, and any Conditional Access policies they configured to manage access.
 Admins are recommended to create a parallel set of Conditional Access policies during the migration period: